Docker Stack Management

 Container Lifecycle

-The docker_container executor is idempotent:
+The container executor is idempotent:

-- If the container exists with the wrong configuration (image, ports, env), it is recreated
+pull: missingoralways) and the container is created and started - If the container exists with the wrong image, it is stopped, removed, and recreated

 - If the container exists and is stopped, it is started